-It is normal for excessive flare-ups, smoking and flaming to occur during cleaning if the oven is heavily soiled.
-It is better to clean the oven regularly rather than to wait until there is a heavy build-up of soil in the oven.
+It is normal for flare-ups, smoking or flaming to occur during cleaning if the oven is heavily soiled.
+It is better to clean the oven regularly rather than to wait until there is a heavy buildup of soil in the oven.